 There is no definitive answer to this question as it depends on personal preference.
 Some people find that 6mm mats provide sufficient cushioning and support for their yoga practice, while others prefer the 8mm thickness for added comfort and stability.
 Ultimately, it is up to the individual to decide which mat thickness is best for them.

 Assuming you are talking about thickness, a 6mm yoga mat would be better.
 The extra thickness will provide more cushioning, which is important for people who are new to yoga or have sensitive joints.
 It is also helpful for people who do a lot of standing poses, since the added cushioning will reduce stress on the feet and ankles.

 However, a 4mm mat may be better for people who are looking for a more lightweight mat or who need to save space when traveling.

 Choosing a Yoga Mat

 Hot yoga is a type of yoga that is performed in a heated room.
 The room is typically heated to a temperature of 95 degrees Fahrenheit.
 The heat helps to loosen the muscles and allows the body to move more deeply into the yoga poses.

+There are a few things to consider when choosing a mat for hot yoga.
+The first is the thickness of the mat.
+The second thing to consider is the material of the mat.
 Finally, consider the price of the mat.
 Hot yoga mats can range in price from around $20 to $100.
-It is important to choose a mat that is within your budget and that will last through many yoga classes.
+Choosing a mat that is within your budget and will last through many yoga classes is important.